Pet-Friendly Travel; Tips and Advice Knowing how to make your next RV trip pet friendly is…

 Sedona, Arizona Plan for an RV Trip

 If a city’s vibe is important to you, put Sedona on your list.
 This New Age town in Arizona has shopping, dining, and hiking options for everyone.

 The Coconino National Forest is one of the most diverse National Forests in the country.
-There are areas to visit ranging from red rocks of Sedona to Ponderosa pine forests.
-Additionally, you can explore the southwestern desert to alpine tundra.
-Not to be overlooked, are the small lakes in which you can “wet your line” and the many creeks and streams in which to wade in.
+There are areas to visit ranging from the red rocks of Sedona to Ponderosa pine forests.
+Additionally, you can explore the southwestern desert to the alpine tundra.
+Not to be overlooked are the small lakes in which you can “wet your line” and the many creeks and streams in which to wade in.